-The Leadership Group's preference is for a combination of statutory AHDB cereals and oilseeds levy and pursuing options for grant funding from Defra or other potential grant providers to fund the development phase.
-They also agreed that income from DP usage charges (for non-levy payers and those trading non levied crops) should form part of the overall funding picture.
+The Leadership Group also agreed that income from DP usage charges (for non-levy payers and those trading non levied crops) should form part of the overall funding picture.
 These would be paid by businesses who are not statutory levy payers, and businesses trading crops not liable for levy, e.g., imported crops and combinable peas and beans.
 These charges would be based on the number of passports a business uses.
 Therefore, this method will not work for the development phase, refer to section 7.5 for more information.